syncfusion-content/wpf-docs/wpf/Diagram/Page-Settings.md

 # Page Settings

-By default, DiagramPage size is decided based on the diagramming elements position.
-To customize the size and appearance of the DiagramPage, please use [PageSettings](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.PageSettings.html "PageSettings") property of SfDiagram.
+By default, Diagram's page size is decided based on the position of diagramming elements.
+However, diagram allows you to specify a particular page size by using [PageSettings](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.PageSettings.html "PageSettings") property of SfDiagram.

 Diagram allows you to split and print the single page into multiple pages based on width and height.
 This feature can be achieved by using `PageSettings` class and its properties.